-Simply washing your hands before you play guitar will result in less grime and build up on your strings.
+Simply washing your hands before you play guitar will result in less grime and build-up on your strings.

 Use string conditioners

-Coated strings such as Elixir Polyweb, Nanoweb, and Elixir Optiweb sound better for longer than standard strings due to their resistance to corrosion.
-They also tend not to build up as much grime and gunk from your hands and are easier to clean.
+Coated guitar strings such as Elixir Polyweb, Nanoweb, and Elixir Optiweb sound better for longer than uncoated strings due to their corrosion resistance.
+They also tend not to build up as much grime and gunk from your hands and for guitar players are easier to clean.

 Improve your guitar storage